cgoettel/mt-alignment-wrapper/README.md

 The parser checks the command line arguments, ensuring that the correct options have been specified, and then runs through the TMX file.
 Unless the current line in the TMX is a `<tuv>` tag, the parser moves on.
 For every `<tuv>` tag, the parser grabs the language from that line and prints the contents of that tag on either the left or right (as user specified).
 Once both lines have been printed, `\ParallelPar` is printed which sets up the environment for the next line of text.

 Currently, the TeX file is always generated with a header and footer (to make a complete TeX file), so the header is printed first, then the while loop, and finally the footer.
-See further in [Future work](#Future work).

-##Technologies
-- what technologies you will employ

-% (e.g. word spotting, language recognition, parsing, corpus development, text-to-speech, dialogue move engines, etc.)

-Gary gave a presentation on MT and bitext alignment.
-This project will use one of the MT programs talked about (need his slides to figure out which one) and LaTeX for alignment.
-The main criteria for an MT program is that it can be used on the terminal.
-The output format isn't a huge concern because parsing text isn't too difficult.

-##Tools
-- what tools or toolkits you plan to use

-% (e.g. Java, C++, PCKIMMO, etc.)

-- Wrapper: Perl
-- Makefile: Bash and make macros
-- MT: still needs to be selected.
-- Alignment: LaTeX
+Lastly, `pdflatex` is run, generating a PDF file.
+See further in the below section on future work.

 ##Knowledge sources and corpora
 The two included example files are General Conference talks that have been aligned using the LF Aligner tool.